-Last Updated: Friday, August 02, 2013
+Last Updated: Friday, April 1, 2016

 This article has not yet been rated.

 Internet or email phishing is a common online threat.
 To help protect yourself, it’s important to be aware of common phishing scams to prevent becoming a victim.

 What is email phishing?

 Email phishing consists of emails sent with the purpose of gaining personal information from the email recipient, such as passwords or Social Security numbers.
 These messages are disguised as being from known companies or users, but are not from a legitimate source.
 These messages also often contain falsified website that are designed to look like the company's website, but they are setup to capture information that is then resold or otherwise used maliciously.